Learning Design

 Presentation of the results at the end of the course.

-You can read about all learning-oriented assignments in the General Study and Examination Regulations (ASPO) at any time.
-Please note that, as ASPO is only currently available in German, direct translations may not capture all details precisely due to language and cultural differences.
-For specific questions, we encourage you to reach out to stars stars@utn.de.
+You can read about all learning-oriented assignments in the General Study and Exams Regulations (ASPO) at any time.
+Please note, that the Regulation document is currently available in German only, as it is the authoritative legal document.
+Direct translations of this document may not capture all details precisely due to language and cultural differences.
+For specific questions, we encourage you to reach out to the School of StaRs: stars@utn.de.

 Our study program

-To fit our teaching and learning concept, as well as our examination system into our study programs, we have also redesigned them.
-Basically, each study program is structured in the same way.
+To fit our teaching and learning concept, as well as our assessment or exams system into our study programs, we have also redesigned the organization of our study programs.
+Basically, each study program is structured in a similar way.

 The Scientific Core is the heart of your study program and teaches you the basic knowledge of the subject.
 The number of modules varies from program to program.
-This is followed by three Specialization Modules that build on the Scientific Core.
+In some programs, it can be called Foundation Modules.
+This is followed by Specialization Modules that build on the Scientific Core.

-The Key Competencies consist of a mandatory base module and two additional modules.
-The basic module includes the topics of good scientific practice, project management, and communication, which should form the basis for and support your Learning in Transformation Project.
-You can choose two additional modules from our elective offer, fitting to your studies or personal interests.
+Key Competencies include various topics, for example, good scientific practice, project management, and communication.
+This is key for the Learning in Transformation Project.
+There are mandatory courses and some are open for choosing, fitting to your studies or personal interests.
 Detailed information on the key competencies can be found in our fact sheet: Download PDF-file

-‘Learning in Transformation’ is a student research project at UTN that runs over 2 semesters.
-Together with a project group, you will learn to use a science-based approach to solve real-world problems that exist in, for example, industry, society, and politics.
+‘Learning in Transformation’ is a student research project at UTN that runs over two semesters.
+Together with a project group, you will learn to use a science-based approach to solve real-world problems that exist in, for example, industry, society, or politics.
 Projects can be set up as an interdisciplinary module or focus on a specific research problem within one discipline.
 Every year, different project topics will be offered that you can choose from.
 An important part of this module is the transformation process.
-You will learn how to think and communicate across two different settings: you use your scientific knowledge (study setting) and apply it to the research problem (e.g., research setting or a non-university setting).
+You will learn how to think and communicate across two different settings: you use your scientific knowledge (study setting) and apply it to the research problem (e.g., in the research environment of a university or in a team in industry).
 In doing so, you will have to regularly reflect and re-think to check whether your approach works in the field.
 At the end, you transfer your knowledge gained from this into new research.
 The outcome of the project can also be, for example, a paper at a conference or the start of a start-up company.
 The project encourages you to creatively apply your knowledge including hands-on learning experiences.

-You complete your studies with your master’s thesis, which consists of the final paper, a colloquium and final oral defense.
+You complete your studies with your master’s thesis, which consists of the final paper and final oral defense.

-Still have questions?
-Then contact our Digital LEAD Lab!
+Then contact our UTN School of Students and Young Researchers (StaRs).
 We are constantly developing our learning designs in cooperation with our teaching teams and you, our students!

 stars@utn.de